 ‘I find the Helm of Bears’

-‘Once I have the Helm, I wear it to the ball’
+‘If I find the Helm, I wear it to the ball’

 For actions like this, we will only take the first one in the sequence.
-While this may seem like it slows the game progress down, it actually does; downtime actions are designed to expand and change the world of Fractured, and have long lasting consequences.
+While this may seem like it slows the game progress down, this is intentional: downtime actions are designed to expand and change the world and have long lasting consequences.
 Trying to hurry along something probably means that the opportunity to start earlier was not taken.
 Plus, you’re not really the Bear King’s type.

 For example, a character with the Scholarship skill could research the likely location of a set of ruins.
 They could not use the Scholarship skill, however, to actually get to the ruins once they have a location; this is the Survival skill’s domain.
 A character with the Mercantile skill could sell weapons to only one side of a war, however, they could not use this skill to influence the war in any way, as that would require Diplomacy.

-These skills have a function that can be used in downtimes:
+These skills have a function that can be used in downtimes, with examples of submissions:

 Craft/Tinkering – Create new weapons, armor, or items